-The probability that tumours will occur may depend on the species and strain, the dose of the carcinogen and the route and period of exposure.
+The probability that tumours will occur may depend on the species, sex, strain and age of the animal, the dose of the carcinogen and the route and length of exposure.
 Evidence of an increased incidence of neoplasms with increased level of exposure strengthens the inference of a causal association between the exposure and the development of neoplasms.

 The form of the dose-response relationship can vary widely, depending on the particular agent under study and the target organ.
 Since many chemicals require metabolic activation before being converted into their reactive intermediates, both metabolic and pharmacokinetic aspects are important in determining the dose-response pattern.
-Saturation of steps such as absorption, activation, inactivation and elimination of the carcinogen may produce nonlinearity in the dose-response relationship, as could saturation of processes such as DNA repair (Hoel et al., 1983; Gart et al., 1986).
+Saturation of steps such as absorption, activation, inactivation and elimination may produce nonlinearity in the dose-response relationship, as could saturation of processes such as DNA repair (Hoel et al., 1983; Gart et al., 1986).